zzzprojects/docs/learndapper.com/pages/misc/transaction.md

 ## Dapper Transaction Library

-One way to easily use transaction is through the Dapper.Transaction library.
+One way to easily use transactions is through the Dapper.Transaction library.

-This library is exactly like Dapper but extend the IDbTransaction interface instead and use Dapper under the hood.
+This library is exactly like Dapper but extends the IDbTransaction interface instead and use Dapper under the hood.

 NuGet Package: [https://www.nuget.org/packages/Dapper.Transaction/](https://www.nuget.org/packages/Dapper.Transaction/)